JonmarCorpuz/ExfilLook/README.md

-ExfilLook is a script that'll enumerate data from a compromised Windows system and exfiltrates that data using Outlook.
+ExfilLook is a script can be used to exfiltrate data from a Windows machine using Microsoft Outlook.